johnbillion/query-monitor/readme.txt

 Yes.
 You can enable this on the Settings panel.

+### How can I report a security bug?

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+[Report a security vulnerability here](https://patchstack.com/database/vdp/query-monitor).

 ### Do you accept donations?

 [I am accepting sponsorships via the GitHub Sponsors program](https://github.com/sponsors/johnbillion).
 If you work at an agency that develops with WordPress, ask your company to provide sponsorship in order to invest in its supply chain.
 The tools that I maintain probably save your company time and money, and GitHub sponsorship can now be done at the organisation level.